 More than 100 Chickasaws gathered at Seeley Chapel, a small church outside of Tishomingo, Oklahoma, in October of 1960 in an effort to re-establish control of tribal government.
 Soon, Seeley Chapel became a meeting place for Chickasaws to gather, discuss their political future and share their culture through language, food and song.
-When President John Kennedy appointed Overton James governor of the Chickasaw
+It is only fitting that when President John Kennedy appointed Overton James governor of the

-Nation in 1963, he took his oath of office at Seeley Chapel, where the grassroots movement had begun.
+Chickasaw Nation in 1963 he take his oath of office there, at Seeley Chapel, where the grassroots movement had begun.